Lou!

 Lou! is a French comic book series and animated television series created by Julien Neel.
 The comic is published by Glénat and the animated series is broadcast in France on M6 and Disney Channel.
-The series combines elements of farce and romantic comedy aimed at children while giving adult readers witty critiques of psychobabble and how mobile phones are changing social 'rules'.
 The main comic's first "season" came to an end in 2018 after eight volumes, although a prequel series titled Le petit monde de Lou was released in 2019, with the second "season" titled Lou!
 Sonata beginning with the ninth volume in 2020.